FedericoPaini/FedericoPaini.github.io/_posts/2014-11-28-Simple-Text-Database-in-PHP.markdown

 1. Add a new record (sequentially)
 2. Empty the database
 3. Display all the records in the database (all the lines in the text file) with the option to delete a selected line
-4. Be able to backup the database when needed
+4. Be able to backup the database when needed (not present in the live demo)

 The record added will be in the form of *timestamp,note*, for example: